 Research has also found that corticosteroids can kill hematopoietic cancer cells, which shrink tumors and slow the growth of cancer cells.

-Steroids are affordable and fast-acting, and along with their anti-cancer properties, they remain a standard prescription medication to treat specific types of cancers in dogs and cats.
+Steroids are affordable and fast-acting with their anti-cancer properties.
+They remain a standard prescription medication to treat specific types of cancers in dogs.

 What Types of Cancers are Treated with Corticosteroids?